Fawn Veerasunthorn: Career

 After graduating in 2004, Veerasunthorn worked at studios such as 6 Point Harness, Warner Bros.
 Animation, Nickelodeon Animation Studios and Illumination, the latter as a story artist on the films The Lorax (2012) and Despicable Me 2 (2013).
 In 2011, Veerasunthorn joined the story department at Walt Disney Animation Studios, starting with the film Frozen (2013), which would go on to win the Academy Award for Best Animated Feature in 2013.
 She subsequently worked as a story artist on other Disney films, including Moana (2016), Zootopia (2016), and Ralph Breaks the Internet (2018).
 Veerasunthorn was later promoted to head of Disney's animation department and served as head of story on Raya and the Last Dragon in 2021.

-On September 9, 2022, during the 2022 D23 Expo Presentation, Disney Animation announced their next film as Wish, with Chris Buck and Veerasunthorn attached as directors.
+On September 9, 2022, during the 2022 D23 Expo Presentation, Disney Animation announced their next film as Wish (2023), with Chris Buck and Veerasunthorn attached as directors.
 Veerasunthorn was recognized by the Government of Thailand as the first Thai artist to direct a Disney animated film.

+At the CinemaCon 2026, it was announced that Veerasunthorn and Jason Hand were the directors for Hexed (2026), with Josie Trinidad as co-director.
+The film centers on Billie, an impulsive teenage girl, who discovers magical abilities that transport her from suburbia into a witch realm called Hexe.
+Forced to team up with her cautious mother, Alice, the two uncover family secrets that could reshape the world of witches.

+At the 2026 D23 fan event, Disney Animation announced a new original film titled Clay (2028), with Veerasunthorn set to direct.